 - Tailored insurance.
 We offer you the ability to custom build your own insurance plan to meet the needs of your business and save you money.

 - Worldwide coverage.
-Does your business provide services all over the globe?
-Hiscox has you covered so long as the claim is filed in the US, a US Territory, or Canada.
+A business insured through Hiscox is covered for work done anywhere in the world, as long as the claim is filed in the U.S., a U.S. Territory, or Canada.